nouex/ride-board/README.md

 Problem
 -------
-The ride board is very nice to use bc you can always find rides for the low.
-The problem is that one has to scroll all the way down for a while just to find what you're looking for.
+The [ride board](https://www.facebook.com/groups/536633829764055/) has a lot of active users offering and asking for rides for a very good price.
+I use it all the time.
+The problem is, to find a ride you have to scroll past every post and identify if it suits your needs.
+Such needs might be origin, destination, leave date, etc.  This is tedious.

 Solution
 --------
-It would be nice to have an app that allows the user to filter, sort, and compare rides instantly.
+It would be nice to be able to filter and sort through posts instantly.
+This way all you have to do is compare the rides that already suit your needs.

 UX
 --
 Display a feed that lists posts depending on the user filter options.
 There are two modes, offering or asking, and each have slightly different options.
-Each representation of the post should display all of the filter option info if available along with author name, and other nice-to-haves.
-There should also be a link to the original post to allow the user to message and book a ride.
- Note: the app will not handle messaging or booking of rides.
+Provide a link to the original post on FB to allow the users to message each other and book a ride. **Note**: the app will not handle messaging or booking of rides.
 Leave that to FB.

 ### Filter Options